Paul Rauch: Other credits

 In 2009 Paul Rauch was named "The Greatest Daytime Producer of All Time" by TV Guide Canada, while he served as co-executive producer of the #1 daytime show The Young & the Restless.
 Rauch also produced the feature films Lover's Knot (Cannes Film Festival) and Run the Wild Fields (Film Advisory Board Award, special honors at the Sarasota Film Festival, Emmy, Best Family Film), as well as the 100-episode primetime series Poor Nastya for Sony Pictures Int. and Russia 3.

 Personal life

-At the time of his death, aged 82, Rauch was married to concert pianist Israela Margalit.
+At the time of his death, aged 78 (almost 79), Rauch was married to concert pianist Israela Margalit.
 The couple lived in New York City.